spreddy2714/nodebot/README.md

 # nodebot
 Nodejs bot example

-This is my node js bot for work out.
+This is my nodejs bot.